farscrl/pledarigrond-api/README.md

 The common module contains data definitions used by different modules.

 ### inflection
-The inflection module has the logic to inflect (conjugate, create plural forms...) words in different Romansh idioms.
+The inflection module has the logic to inflect words (conjugate, create plural forms...) in different Romansh idioms.

 The generation of the conjugations is partially based on a copy of this [Maalr](https://github.com/plattafurma-libra/pledari-grond/tree/surmiran/maalr.conjugator) module.

 ### lucene
 The lucene module creates Lucene Indexes of all entries of the dictionary.
-This is used to perform the searches on.
+It is used to perform the searches on.

 There are two lucene indexes that are created: one on the hard disk and another one just in RAM.
 Searches are always executed on the index in RAM.
 When the application starts, the index of the hard disk is loaded into RAM.